nosas/blog/deep_learning_python/ch3/article.md

 TensorFlow far surpasses NumPy in the following ways:

-- Automatically computes the gradient of any differentiable expressions (as seen in Ch2 with `GradientTape`)
+- Automatically computes the gradient of any differentiable expressions (as seen in [chapter 2](../ch2/#tensorflows-gradient-tape) with `GradientTape`)
-- Runs not only on CPUs, but also on GPUs and TPUs (highly-parallel hardware accelerators)
+- Runs not only on CPUs but also on GPUs and TPUs (highly-parallel hardware accelerators)
-- Computations defined in TensorFlow can be easily distributed across multiple devices (CPUs, GPUs, and TPUs) and machines
+- Easily distributes computations across multiple devices (CPUs, GPUs, and TPUs) and machines
 - TensorFlow programs can be exported and easily    deployed to other runtimes, such as C++, JavaScript (for browsers), or TensorFlow lite (for mobile devices or embedded systems)

 ### TensorFlow ecosystem

 TensorFlow is much more than a single Python library.
-Rather, it's a platform home to a vast ecosystem of components.
+Rather, it's a platform home to a vast ecosystem of components, including:

-Components of the ecosystem include:

 - TF-Agents for reinforcement learning
 - TF-Hub (repository) for pre-trained deep neural networks
 - TensorFlow Serving for production deployment
 - TFX for distributed training and ML workflow management

-Together, these components cover a wide range of use cases: from cutting-edge research to large-scale production, or just a simple image classification application to see if a dog or a cat is in a picture.
+Together, these components cover a wide range of use cases: from cutting-edge research to large-scale production, or just a simple image classification application to distinguish between a dog or a cat.

 Scientists from Oak Ridge National Lab have used TensorFlow to train an extreme weather forecasting model on the 27,000 GPUs within the IBM Summit supercomputer.
 Google, on the other hand, has used TensorFlow to develop deep learning applications such as the chess-playing and Go-playing agent AlphaZero.